 Extreme mast cell activation causes inappropriate mediator release and reactivity, causing an enormous range of reactions in all tissues and systems.
 Classical analgesics, most narcotics and nonsteroidal anti-inflammatory drugs (NSAIDS), can trigger MCAD and thus can be ineffective.
 (See chart 1 “TABLE 4” below)

-Mast cell stabilizers, avoiding inflammatory foods, meditation: these have all helped and may help before stronger drug therapy if that’s what you prefer — especially since neuropathic pain is so hard to treat.
+Mast cell stabilizers, avoiding inflammatory foods, meditation: these have all helped me, and may help others before stronger drug therapy if that’s what you prefer, especially since neuropathic pain is so hard to treat.
 (Personally, I went from 24/7 burning pain all over my body to none, unless I consume/am around something that angers mast cells.)

 Neuropathic pain poorly (if at all) responsive to classical drug management in the case of mast cell activation, as shown in the table below.
-Moreoever, some of those drugs may worsen the severity of symptoms by further increasing mast cell activity.
+Moreover, some of those drugs may worsen the severity of symptoms by further increasing mast cell activity.

 Natural molecules could include the flavonoids, luteolin and tetramethoxyluteolin, alone or in combination with other substances selected to reduce stress Other natural molecules could include palmitoylethanolamide, which apparently inhibits neuro-inflammation and reduces pain.”
 Source: “Mast Cells, Neuroinflammation and Pain in Fibromyalgia Syndrome“